Reaction-Space-Explorer/reac-space-exp/test/mod/MOD_getting_started.md

-# Installations
+# Installation
 I made this tut because I thought some people were having trouble setting MOD up.
 I made this guide for Ubuntu based builds but I think you can build it on Windows too.
-A Ubuntu VM might make life easy as well.
+A Ubuntu VM might work equally well.

-Some of the steps might seem like a copy-off from the installation website but I wrote them (with a few added words) to make life easy for others.
+Some of the steps might seem like a copy-off from the installation website but I tried to add a few words to make life easy for others.
+I've also updated to provide resolutions for many bugs.

 First off, install the following (which is a huge list)
 * CMake